Amirruddin-Razak/TournamentTracker/README.md

 1. Clone the code and open with visual studio.
 2. On Solution Explorer, Right-Click on TrackerData Project and Publish the database to MSSQLLocalDB and use window authentication.
 3. On SQL Server Object Explorer, locate and double-click on the published database.
 After that, right-click on the database and select properties.
 Copy the connection string.
-4. On Solution Explorer, Open TrackerWinFormUI or TrackerWPFUI depending on which UI you prefer, Open App.config and replace the connection string.
+4. On Solution Explorer, Open TrackerWinFormUI or TrackerWPFUI depending on which UI you prefer, Open appsettings.json file.
-5. In App.config:
+5. In appsettings.json:
+  1. Replace the ConnectionStrings with the connection string you copied earlier.
-  1. filePath is for defining the path the save the CSV data (if used).
+  2. filePath is for defining the path the save the CSV data (if used).
-  2. highScoreWin is a flag to decide whether system should consider team with higher score as the winner or use lower score instead.
+  3. highScoreWin is a flag to decide whether system should consider team with higher score as the winner or use lower score instead.
-  3. Sender Email and Sender Name is for email notification system.
+  4. Sender Email and Sender Name is for email notification system.
-  4. MailSettings section define the email sending method. default setting is using localhost.
+  5. MailSettings section define the email sending method. default setting is using localhost.
 6. In Program.cs, line 'GlobalConfig.InitiallizeConnection(DatabaseType.Sql);' define whether the app will use SQL server or CSV file as database
 7. Build and enjoy